GoogleChrome/web.dev/src/site/content/en/blog/carousel-best-practices/index.md

 #### Support mobile gestures

-On mobile, swipe gestures should be supported in addition to traditional navigation controls (i.e. on screen buttons).
+On mobile, swipe gestures should be supported in addition to traditional navigation controls (such as on screen buttons).

 #### Provide alternate navigation paths